 - Business owners generally enjoy several kinds of benefits of business loans when they opt for an institutional loan.

-- However, the money is used for various kinds purposes, such as
+- However, the money is used for various kinds of purposes, such as

 - Working capital